Crooked Media: Pod Save America

 Pod Save America is a thrice weekly progressive political podcast.
 On Tuesdays, it is hosted by Favreau, Vietor, and Lovett, and, on Thursdays, it is hosted by Favreau and Pfeiffer.
 Pod Save America explicitly aims to encourage its listeners to engage in activism and political persuasion.

 Pod Save America has run a number of special series and mini-series.
 For example, Tommy Vietor hosted a series on the 2020 Iowa Democratic presidential caucuses, and Dan Pfeiffer and Alyssa Mastromonaco hosted a series on the vice presidential candidate selection process.

 Pod Save the People

 Hosted by organizer and activist DeRay Mckesson, Pod Save the People "explores social justice, culture, politics – and the various ways they all collide".

 Pod Save the World

 Hosted by Vietor and former Deputy National Security Advisor Ben Rhodes, Pod Save the World discusses foreign policy and international relations.

 Lovett or Leave It

 Hosted by Lovett, a former speech and joke writer for President Obama.
 Lovett or Leave It is a recording of a weekly live show and features the eponymous host dissecting the news with a panel of guests.
 The show features a variety of games and one-on-one interviews centering on the week's news and American politics.

 Strict Scrutiny

-The law podcast "Strict Scrutiny" follows the United States Supreme Court while "Hot Take" covers the climate issues.
+The law podcast "Strict Scrutiny" follows the United States Supreme Court while "Hot Take" covers climate issues.
 The hosts are Leah Litman, Melissa Murray, and Kate Shaw.
 It was acquired in 2022.